Williloo/sus1531/README.md

 #### Part B: Thinking Bigger with Files or Multi-user elements (50%)

-You've been taught the basics of persistance via file storage, and multi-user interaction via Sessions.
+You've been taught the basics of persistance via file storage, and multi-user interaction via sessions.
 In this section, you should design a route (or set of routes) which deal with either files or feature interactive/multi-user elements.

 Examples you may choose to design and implement:
 * Collaborative Quizzes: Enable collaborative quizzes where multiple users can work together to answer questions.